Munsterberg/nodeblog/README.md

 Everyauth integration, MongoDB, Jade, and more neat features.

-* Project has been Abandonded
+* Project has been Abandoned